 So how are they faring in modern times with a crisis situation?
-Actually, quite well, following restrictions introduced by the Polish government to limit the spread of Coronavirus.
-We've witnessed some top behaviour, with streets emptying due to people self-isolating at home, and standing 2m apart in shop queues (a classic Polish pastime) when out to buy some essentials.
+Actually, they adapted to the initial pandemic lockdown quite well, following restrictions introduced by the Polish government to limit the spread of Coronavirus (arguably, Poles, just like everyone else in Europe, let their guards down in the summer and beyond).
+In the beginning, we witnessed some top behaviour, with streets emptying due to people self-isolating at home, and standing 2m apart in shop queues (a classic Polish pastime) when out to buy some essentials.
 Paradoxically, despite the overall well-behaved approach to the ongoing situation, we've also witnessed the irrational panic-buying of... toilet paper.

 Yes, we've all viewed these scenes around the world, with many commentators trying to rationalise such behaviour.
 So what gives?
 In times of crisis, are some people inclined to stock up on toilet paper in preparation for the seemingly impending shitmageddon?
 Actually, it's down to human psychology: stocking up on anything gives us the impression that we're 'doing something' to combat the situation.
 There's also an element of maintaining a stock of products we've become accustomed to, all in order to remain comfortable.
 In short, all this panic-buying is a bit of a coping mechanism.